The company was established in 1928 by a group of influential and forward-thinking European hoteliers.

 By the end of the 1980s, there were 235 Leading Hotels of the World, serviced through offices in the United States, Europe, Asia, Australia and Latin America.

-Today, it is the largest luxury hotel collection, with more than 430 of the world’s greatest properties in over 80 countries.
+Today, the portfolio includes 375 of the world’s greatest properties in 75 countries.

 By the end of the 1960s, HRI had grown to represent 70 hotels – all of which were in Europe.